Salem Media Group, Inc. (SALM) CEO Edward Atsinger on Q1 2020 Results - Earnings Call Transcript

 Edward Atsinger

-Thank you, Evan, and thank you to all for taking the time to join us on today's call.
-I'm going to begin with an overview of first quarter financial performance, discuss our quarterly cash distribution position and conclude with some comments on our liquidity.
+Thank you, Evan, and thank you all for taking the time to join us on today's call.
+I'm going to begin with an overview of first quarter financial performance, discuss our quarterly cash distribution position, and conclude with some comments on our liquidity.
 My remarks will certainly address the impact of COVID-19 on our results.
-I'll then turn the call back to Evan, who will provide more detailed information on the first quarter.
+I'll then turn the call back to Evan who will provide a more detailed information on the first quarter.

 So, for the first quarter of 2020, revenue declined 3.7%.
 Expenses were up 3.4%, resulting in a decline of adjusted EBITDA of 55%.
 And clearly, we were impacted by the financial fallout from COVID-19.
 We had approximately $1.9 million of business that either outright canceled in March or moved to later in the year.

-But before I get into the numbers, let me detail for you some of the actions we've taken thus far to help us position ourselves to get through this crisis and preserve as much of financial strength as we can.
-First of all, we've reduced discretionary spending, such as traveling and entertainment, which of course has been easy so far.
-We've eliminated open positions.
-We've instituted a hiring freeze.
-We've made requests for discounts or forbearance from vendors and landlords.
-We laid off and furloughed about 10% of our employees.
+But before I get into the numbers, let me detail for you some of the actions we've taken thus far to help us position ourselves to get through this crisis and preserve as much financial strength as we can.
+First of all, we've reduced discretionary spending such as travel and entertainment, which of course has been easy so far.
+We've eliminated open positions, we’ve instituted a hiring freeze, we’ve made request for discounts or forbearance from vendors and landlords, and we laid off and furloughed about 10% of our employees.

-We have limited capital expenditures to emergency expenses only.
-We suspended the quarterly dividend.
-We suspended the 401(k) match.
-And we've taken advantage of the ability of deferred payroll taxes of approximately 3.6 million under the Cares Act.
-And we've reduced base salary for every employee with salary cuts range from between 5% and 10% depending upon the salary levels.
+We have limited capital expenditures to emergency expenses only, we suspended the quarterly dividend, we suspended the 401(k) match, and we've taken advantage of the ability of deferred payroll taxes of approximately 3.6 million under the CARES Act, and we've reduced base salary for every employee with salary cuts ranging from between 5% and 10% depending upon the salary levels.

-Let me review the numbers by division to give better understanding of Q1 performance.
+Let me review the numbers by division to give better understanding of the Q1 performance.
 For the quarter, broadcast revenue declined 2% or $900,000.
-Given, however, that we disposed of 16 stations in 2019, it is necessary to look at revenue on a same station basis.
-So if you exclude the impact of those disposed stations, broadcast revenue was actually up 0.6%.
-With the way the advertising environment completely changed in the closing weeks of the quarter, we were pleased to see an increase in same station revenue, so it's a little comfort there.
+Given, however, that we disposed the 16 stations in 2019, it is necessary to look at revenue on a same-station basis.
+So, if you exclude the impact of those disposed stations, broadcast revenue was actually up 0.6%.
+With the way the advertising environment completely changed in the closing weeks of the quarter, we were pleased to see an increase in same-station revenue, so it's a little comfort there.

 Breaking this growth down in more detail.
-January same station revenue was up 3.2% and same station SOI was up 14%.
-In February, same station revenue was up 6.3% and same station SOI was up 15.8%.
-You can certainly see the immediate impact of COVID-19 starting in March as same station revenue declined 6.9% and same station SOI declined 61.8%.
-So once again, the driving force of the increases in same station revenue was the continued growth of our local digital business with the one highlighted we want to point out it was up 52% or $1.5 million.
+January same-station revenue was up 3.2% and same-station SOI was up 14%.
+In February, same-station revenue was up 6.3% and same-station SOI was up 15.8%.
+You can certainly see the immediate impact of COVID-19 starting in March as same-station revenue declined 6.9% and same-station SOI declined 61.8%.
+So once again, the driving force of the increases in same-station revenue was the continued growth of our local digital business with the one highlight we want to point out, it was up 52% or $1.5 million.
 You may recall last year this category was up 57.4%, so we remain encouraged by our investment in Salem Surround.

 Broadcast expenses increased 2.4% in the quarter.
 Because we are concerned about the collectability of our accounts receivable in the current environment, we felt it was prudent to record an extra bad-debt reserve of $1.2 million, of which $1.1 million was allocated to the broadcast division.
 Excluding this extra reserve, broadcast expenses declined 0.6%.
 International digital division revenue declined 11.1%.
 About one-third of the decline is due to last year's sale of Newport Natural Health business.
-The remainder of the decline was from the continued competition for direct advertising dollars from Facebook, Google and Amazon, despite continuing growth in page views and programmatic revenue.
+The remainder of the decline was from the continued competition for direct advertising dollars from Facebook, Google, and Amazon, despite continuing growth in page views and programmatic revenue.

-Expenses increased 3.3% largely due to start of process associated with the launch of Townhall VIP, a premium subscription product that's going reasonably well and we're pleased with the progress so far.
-Finally, revenue with our publishing division was down 4.1% as a result of an 8.3% decline in our self-publishing business.
+Expenses increased 3.3% largely due to startup costs associated with the launch of Townhall VIP, a premium subscription product that's going reasonably well, and we're pleased with the progress so far.
+Finally, revenue in our publishing division was down 4.1% as a result of an 8.3% decline in our self-publishing business.
 Regnery was pacing to be up for the quarter, but the shutdown in the second half of March due to COVID-19 resulted in no further orders from Amazon, Barnes and Noble, and other booksellers.
 Publishing expenses were up 5% due to higher royalties.

 Corporate expenses were up 8.8% or $0.3 million.
 Most of this increase was due to increased accounting fees, the change in the cash surrender value of split dollar life insurance policies, and some increase in travel costs prior to the COVID-19 pandemic.
-Before the impact of COVID-19 that’s being felt throughout the economy, our Board of Directors had already approved and we have publicly announced the quarterly cash distribution of $0.025 per share that payment was made on March 31st.
+Before the impact of COVID-19 that was being felt throughout the economy, our Board of Directors had already approved and we have publicly announced the quarterly cash distribution of $0.025 per share, and that payment was made on March 31.
 As I mentioned earlier, the Board of Directors have since voted to suspend the dividend until further notice.

-With respect to liquidity, at March 31st, we had $1.3 million in cash and $14 million drawn on our revolver.
-Earlier today, we made our semi annual bond interest payment of $7.3 million.
+With respect to liquidity, at March 31, we had $1.3 million in cash and $14 million drawn on our revolver.
+Earlier today, we made our semi-annual bond interest payment of $7.3 million.
 After the interest payment, we have $15.6 million in cash and $19 million drawn on the revolver.
 We will continue to remain in compliance with both our bond and revolver credit agreements.
 And with that, I'll turn the call back to Evan for additional details on the quarter's performance.
 Evan?

 Evan Masyr